nextstrain/nextstrain.org/static-site/content/docs/05-contributing/01-sharing-data.md

 Groups can either be private or public in order to allow data sharing to the correct audience -- you can see an example of a public group [here](/groups/blab/).
 Private groups will only be visible to people who have a login to nextstrain.org and the permissions to see datasets in the group.

 Nextstrain Groups are more scalable than community managed datasets, especially if you have many large datasets, and we're excited with the future possibilities that this opens up.

-Please [get in touch with us](mailto:hello@nextstrain.org) and we'd be happy to set a group up for you -- once it's set up you have complete control over uploading / modifying the data for that group.
+See [this page](nextstrain-groups) for more information.

 ### auspice.us

 If you have an auspice dataset (i.e. the JSON file to be visualised) then [auspice.us] allows you to simply drag and drop the file onto the browser and have a fully-functioning interactive visualisation similar to those you've seen on nextstrain.org.
 Since the data never leaves your computer (it's all done client-side) this can be a useful way to visualise sensitive data without needing to run auspice locally or manage your own server.

 > Narratives don't yet work with [auspice.us] but we're hoping to allow this functionality in the future!